US Government, Department of the Treasury

 For more details on eligibility, requirements, and evaluation.
 Please click “Apply Now”, which will take you to the US Gov job platform.

-Specialized Experience: Your resume must demonstrate at least one year of specialized experience defined as experience using the Federal Rules of Procedure related to electronic discovery (eDiscovery) and the Electronic Discovery Reference Model (EDRM) to create and manage eDiscovery workflows.
-Experience conducting complex document reviews, responding to discovery requests and assisting with trials.
-Experience leading and assisting others in the preparation of paperwork necessary for processing and completion of a case, including work on litigation, FOIA and/or eDiscovery matters.
-Specialized software knowledge including expertise in at least three of the following applications: Concordance; iConnect; Clearwell; Autonomy; Ringtail; Recommind; Relativity; Catalyst; Case Logistics; ViewPoint; Nuix; Equivio; Legal Access Ware (LAW); and/or iPro.
-Non-industry specific software knowledge including Adobe Acrobat; MS Office Suite (e.g., Excel); MS Outlook; MS SharePoint; Microsoft 365 Core/Advanced eDiscovery Module; TextPad; BeyondCompare; and/or web browsers.
-These examples are not inclusive This definition of specialized experience is typical of work performed at the next lower grade/level position in the federal service (GS-11).
-Some federal jobs allow you to substitute your education for the required experience in order to qualify.
-For this job, you must meet the qualification requirement using experience alone–no substitution of education for experience is permitted.
+Specialized Experience: Your resume must detail at least one year of specialized experience which includes assisting office staff in preparing documents and other materials required by policy and/or regulation; scheduling calendar meetings/hearings; preparing and publishing correction notices for existing publications.
+This definition of specialized experience is typical of work performed at the next lower grade/level position in the Federal service (GS-7).
+OR Education Substitution: You may substitute education for specialized experience as follows: Master’s or equivalent graduate degree, or 2 full years of progressively higher level graduate education leading to such a degree, or LL.B. or J.D. in a related field which demonstrates the knowledge, skills, and abilities necessary to do the work of the position.
+OR Combination of Education and Experience: You may qualify by a combination of experience and education: Options for qualifying based on a combination are identified in the online questions.
+NOTE: If qualifying based on education, your transcripts will be required as part of your application package.
 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community; student; social).
 You will receive credit for all qualifying experience, including volunteer experience.
 One year of experience refers to full-time work; part-time work is considered on a prorated basis.
 To ensure full credit for your work experience, please indicate dates of employment by month/year, and indicate number of hours worked per week, on your resume.
-Time in Grade Requirement for GS-12: Applicants who have held a General Schedule (GS) position within the last 52 weeks must have 52 weeks of Federal service at the next lower grade or equivalent (GS-11).
+Time in Grade Requirement for GS-9: Applicants who have held a General Schedule (GS) position within the last 52 weeks must have 52 weeks of Federal service at the next lower grade or equivalent (GS-7).